samuelim01/tp/docs/UserGuide.md

 #### 2.6.3.
 Redoing last action: `redo`

-Reverses the last action that was undone.
+Seize control of your wedding vision with confidence.
+Should you change your mind, effortlessly redo the last action and keep the momentum of your planning intact.

 Format: `redo`